Story Points Estimation

 The points are related to the amount of work, work complexity, and risk or uncertainty.
 Over time, breaking down work into smaller chunks helps Agile teams to understand how much they can reach in a specified period of time and get consensus.

 Story points reward Agile teams for solving problems based on difficulty, not time spent.
-This allows focusing on shipping value, not spending time.
+It allows focusing on shipping value, not spending time.

 The Advantages of Using Story Points